joeroe/joeroe.github.io/_posts/2019-07-19-computational_archaeology.md

 ---

 [^1]: Recent research in [archaeogaming](https://archaeogaming.com/), for example.
+[^2]: Or sub-sub-sub-branches?
-[^2]: Could you still call them a computational archaeologist?
+[^3]: Could you still call them a computational archaeologist?
 I'd argue yes – they are just using themselves as the computer, in the [original sense of the word](https://en.wikipedia.org/wiki/Computer_(job_description))